s/qmail:

 DESCRIPTION

-qmail-dkim is the implementation of libdkim for s/qmail providing API
+qmail-dkim - libdkim implementation for s/qmail

-qmail-dkim -s in_message RSA_private_key out_message
+-s in_message RSA_private_key out_message

-DKIM signes in_message with the given private_key and returns
+DKIM signes in_message with the given private_key and returns out_message.

 qmail-dkim -s in_message RSA_private_key out_message Ed255_private_key

-and the Ed25519 default selector is eddy; both subject of change.
+signs in_message with both a RSA RSA_private_key and a Ed25519_private_key.
+Here, the RSA default selector is default and the Ed25519 default selector is eddy; both subject of change.

 qmail-dkim -v in_message